-The NOIR must advise the alien that the response must be in writing, under oath, and submitted to USCIS within 30 days of the receipt of the NOIR.
-USCIS must give the alien an opportunity to respond to the NOIR before proceeding to the next stage.
+The NOIR must advise the person that the response must be in writing, under oath, and submitted to USCIS within 30 days of the receipt of the NOIR.
+USCIS must give the person an opportunity to respond to the NOIR before proceeding to the next stage.

-Upon receipt of the NOIR, the alien may:
+Upon receipt of the NOIR, the person may: